Girls Who Drive.

 • Practice under supervision, rather than driving alone

-In many countries or states, you’re also allowed to complete some of your required driving hours with a qualified adult, such as someone who has held their license for a minimum number of years (often around five).
+In many locations, you’re also allowed to complete some of your required driving hours with a qualified adult, such as someone who has held their license for a minimum number of years (often around five).

 This can be a great way to get extra practice in a more relaxed, real-life setting.